brandtkeller/example-prod/README.md

 ### Demo Workflows

 #### Setup the initial workflows
-- Review the repository on GitHub (previous )
+- Review the repository on GitHub
 - Create a demonstration branch
 - Cover how this is representative of a example production environment
 - Generate a component definition